GrantAvery/RandomTextPicker/README.md

 I mostly made this to compete with a couple coworkers who had made their own randomizers for picking which restaurant to eat out at on a given day.
 Each had used a different language, so I made mine in C#.

+You'll want to put your own items in the input.txt file, or remove the file and manually input them via console each time.

 ## Build: